 checksums explained

-sha1 and md5 hashing algorithms..
+BLAKE2, SHA1 and MD5 hashing algorithms..

-image of a .hash file, in super-large 256 pixel size A checksum is an advanced form of redundancy check, a one-way "digital fingerprint", or more correctly, an asymmetric cryptographic computation.
+A checksum is an advanced form of redundancy check, a one-way "digital fingerprint", or more correctly, an asymmetric cryptographic computation.
 Essentially, a checksum is a unique signature, created by performing lots (and lots) of one-way manipulations on some data (aka, "the message"), eventually producing the fixed-length string we know as a "hash", aka. "message digest".

 Crucially, the steps taken to compute this signature are well-known, and can be re-calculated, relatively quickly, anywhere, and at any time in the future, producing the exact same hash.
 Because the hashing algorithm is well-known, and 100% pre-determined; any change in the computed hash indicates that the message itself MUST have changed.
-Due to what's known as the "Avalanche effect", even a minute change in the data results in a completely different hash.
+Due to what's known as the "Avalanche effect", even a minute change in the data (even a single bit) results in a completely different hash.

 Hashing functions suitable for cryptographic purposes must fulfil two important criteria..